samgriesemer/templates/vim/README.md

 3. Open Vim, and run `:PlugInstall` to install the default packages found in `.vimrc` with Plug.

 Additionally, my personal setup maps Caps-Lock -> Esc key for easier switching between Vim modes.
 This setup may vary across systems.

+## VimPlug Usage
+- Plugins can installed within Vim using `:PlugInstall`
+- Plugins can be updated within Vim using `:PlugUpdate`